Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

-The \textit{utility} of an SU $i$ over a spectrum $\ch_{kt}$ reflects the SU's preference for the transmission rate (capacity) achieved on spectrum $\ch_{kt}$.
+The \revth{\textit{valuation}} of an SU $i$ over a spectrum $\ch_{kt}$ reflects the SU's preference for the transmission rate (capacity) achieved on spectrum $\ch_{kt}$.
 Specifically, it is determined by two factors: (i) the transmission rate of SU $i$ over spectrum $\ch_{kt}$ (denoted by $r_{i,kt}$), reflecting how efficiently SU $i$ utilizes spectrum $\ch_{kt}$; and (ii) the user preference of SU $i$ (denoted by $\alpha_{i,kt}$), reflecting how eagerly SU $i$ desires for spectrum $\ch_{kt}$.
-To avoid confusion, we use notation ${v}_{m,kt}$ and ${u}_{n,kt} $ to denote the utilities of spot market user $m$ and contract user $n$ over spectrum $\ch_{kt}$, respectively.
-Formally, we can write the utilities ${v}_{m,kt}$ and ${u}_{n,kt} $ as generic functions:
+To avoid confusion, we use notation ${v}_{m,kt}$ and ${u}_{n,kt} $ to denote the valuations of spot market user $m$ and contract user $n$ over spectrum $\ch_{kt}$, respectively.
+Formally, we can write the valuations ${v}_{m,kt}$ and ${u}_{n,kt} $ as generic functions: